June 16, 2020

 Despite this, some industries—like passenger transit and education—have experienced a more significant impact while others, like long haul transportation, have recovered quickly.

-There has been a decline in certain unsafe driving behaviors, like harsh braking and acceleration, but emptier roads have also resulted in a 20% increase in severe speeding, with the trend even more pronounced in urban settings.
+There has been a decline in certain unsafe driving behaviors, like harsh braking and acceleration, but emptier roads have also resulted in a 20% increase in heavy and severe speeding, with the trend even more pronounced in urban settings.

 On average, U.S. states have returned to be within 95% of pre-COVID-19 commercial driving activity—which we’ve defined as miles driven and the number of operating vehicles on the road.
 But this is not without some variation.